In this module, we will show you how to:

 # A tibble: 4 x 4 State state_bird vacc_rate month <chr> <chr> <chr> <chr> 1 Alabama wild turkey <NA> <NA> 2 Alaska williow ptarmigan 41.7% April 3 Alaska williow ptarmigan 46.2% May 4 Maine <NA> 32.4% April

-argumentYou can join based on multiple columns by using something like by = c(col1, col2)
+by argumentYou can join based on multiple columns by using something like by = c(col1, col2).

 If the datasets have two different names for the same data, use: